NishanthPrajith/carIdentificationApp/README.md

 #### Second Strategy

-The second strategy we used is to split the car images to left and right pieces, and we hypothesised this will potentially increase the dataset size.
+The second strategy we used is to split the car images to left and right pieces.
+We did to make the model more general and realized more or less simulate the images taken with a phone camera.
+Most of time, when we take a picture using our phone camera we cannot get the entire image of the car.
+So spliting the images into pieces we assumed would help the model generalize and not rely too much on what the entire car data available in the image.

-This method is so good because we kept the original data which is the original car image, and we also split the image and then add them to our dataset.
-This method will help adding more features for the car we are classifying, and it did increase the performance of the model.
-For any pretrained models we mentioned earlier, using this dataset will increase the testing accuracy for at least 2~3%.
+This method in the end did increase the performance of the model just as we had hoped.
+For any pretrained models we mentioned earlier, using this image augmentation will increase the testing accuracy at least 2~3%.

 ```python
 # Function to slice the image to half
 def sliceImg(srcPath:str, leftPath="", rightPath=""):